Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 “We rewired childhood.
 Now we have to fix it.”

-That’s the central thesis of Jonathan Haidt’s The Anxious Generation, and honestly—it’s hard to argue with.
+That’s the central thesis of Jonathan Haidt’s The Anxious Generation, and honestly, it’s hard to argue with.
 This book isn’t just another fear-mongering take on kids and screen time.
-It’s a calm, evidence-based unpacking of something most of us already feel but haven’t fully grasped:
+It’s a calm, evidence-based unpacking of something most of us already feel but haven’t fully grasped - something in society has shifted and there’s a lot of negative effects for our kids.

 Haidt outlines the rise of what he calls the “phone-based childhood”.
 A cultural shift that began in the early 2010s when smartphones, high-speed internet, and social media collided.
 It didn’t happen maliciously.
-It happened quietly, gradually.
+It happened through inspiration and innovation, quietly, gradually.
 But the results are beginning to be noticed.

 • A spike in anxiety, depression, and self-harm.